Engineered Wood Flooring

 Can engineered wood flooring be sanded and refinished?

-What is the difference between engineered wood and solid wood flooring?
+What is the difference between engineered and solid wood flooring?